OpenDataScotland/jkan/_datasets/Perth and Kinross Council - Customer Service Enquiries January to June 2018.md

 license: Open Government Licence 3.0 (United Kingdom)
 maintainer: Perth and Kinross Council
 maintainer_email: someone@example.com
-notes: A summary of the number and type of inquiries received by Perth and Kinross Council from January to June 2018
+notes: <p>A summary of the number and type of inquiries received by Perth and Kinross Council from January to June 2018</p>
 organization: Perth and Kinross Council
 resources:
 - format: html